 Should I go for wet food or dry food when feeding my cat?

 Determining what to feed your cat is quite important in answering the basic question, “How much should I feed my cat?”
 A healthy cat diet is largely made up of animal proteins rather than plant proteins.
 Poultry, fish, and meat are excellent sources of animal-based proteins.
-Cats cannot properly digest plant proteins while the diet you choose should contain a maximum of 10% carbohydrate.
+Cats cannot properly digest plant proteins so the diet you choose should contain a maximum of 10% carbohydrate.

 In wet food, meat should be the main content while the fillers and other by-products should be as reduced to the minimum.